Zest-studi-o/P01-Allotment-gardens/README.md

 - Montserrat is used for the body text on the site.
 It is a sans-serif font with good readability optimal to use for web design.

 - Lobster is used on the logo with a slight drop shadow for better visibility.
 It is a display cursive font.
-The logo leaf icon was taken from font awesome and combined with this font.
+The logo leaf icon was taken from font Awesome and combined with this font.

 ### Imagery

-The images are taken from the royalty free sites credited [here](#Credits).
+The images are taken from the royalty-free sites credited [here](#Credits).

 ### Wireframes

-Wireframes for desktop, tablet and mobile versions as follows:
+Wireframes for desktop, tablet and mobile versions are as follows:

 - Home page